-Surrounding Land Uses and Setting: The City of Poway is north of the city of San Diego and south of the city of Escondido.
+Surrounding Land Uses and Setting: The City of Poway is east and north of the City of San Diego and south of the city of Escondido.
 Located in northeast San Diego County, Poway is known as “The City in the Country” and prides itself on the fact that over half of the 39.4 square-mile area is preserved as dedicated open space.
-The community offers a diverse range of housing options, an outstanding school district, a thriving business parks, a broad range of dining and shopping opportunities, beautiful parks, and trails.
+The community offers a diverse range of housing options, an outstanding school district, a thriving business park, a broad range of dining and shopping opportunities, beautiful parks, and trails.
 Most of the City’s residentially zoned land has already been developed with a diversity of housing types, including single-family homes, mobile home parks, townhomes, condominiums, and apartments.
+New mixed-use housing opportunities were developed with the adoption of the Poway Road Specific Plan in 2017.

-Other Public Agencies Whose Approval is Required: The California Department of Housing and Community Development reviews and determines whether the Housing Element update complies with the State of California law.
+Other Public Agencies Whose Approval is Required: The California Department of Housing and Community Development (HCD) reviews and determines whether the Housing Element update complies with the State of California law and certifies the Housing Element as applicable.
 No other approvals by outside public agencies are required.

-Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code section 21080.3.1?
-If so, is there a plan for consultation that includes, for example, the determination of significance of impacts to tribal cultural resources, procedures regarding confidentiality, etc.?
+Have California Native American tribes traditionally and culturally affiliated with the project area requested consultation pursuant to Public Resources Code section 21080.3.1 If so, is there a plan for consultation that includes, for example, the determination of significance of impacts to tribal cultural resources, procedures regarding confidentiality, etc.

-In accordance with Government Codes Sections 65352.3 and 65342.4 and Public Resources Code Section 21080.3.1, the City of Poway, as Lead Agency, sent a letter to the Tribal Representatives for those tribes requesting notification of the proposed project.
-Responses to the AB52 consultation notices were received as discussed in this document.
+In accordance with Government Codes Sections 65352.3 and 65342.4 and Public Resources Code Section 21080.3.1, the City of Poway, as Lead Agency, sent a letter to the Tribal Representatives notifying the tribes identified by the Native American Heritage Commission (NAHC) of the proposed project in accordance with AB 52 and SB 18.
+The City received responses from the Rincon Band of Luiseño Indians tribe, which noted they are not traditionally and culturally affiliated within the geographic area within the City of Poway’s jurisdiction.
+Responses to the AB 52 and SB 18 consultation notices were received and consultation concluded as discussed in this document.

+SUPPORTING DOCUMENTATION:

+City of Poway General Plan and EIR for the General Plan

+Poway Road Specific Plan and EIR for the Poway Road Specific Plan

+City of Poway Municipal Code

+City of Poway 2020-2029 Housing Element

+City of Poway Subarea Habitat Conservation Plan (HCP)

 NOTE: Conducting consultation early in the CEQA process allows tribal governments, lead agencies, and project proponents to discuss the level of environmental review, identify and address potential adverse impacts to tribal cultural resources, and reduce the potential for delay and conflict in the environmental review process.
 (See Public Resources Code section 21080.3.2.)
 Information may also be available from the California Native American Heritage Commission’s Sacred Lands File per Public Resources Code section 5097.96 and the California Historical Resources Information System administered by the California Office of Historic Preservation.
 Please also note that Public Resources Code section 21082.3(c) contains provisions specific to confidentiality.

 Environmental Factors Potentially Affected: The environmental factors checked below would be potentially affected by this project, involving at least one impact that is a “Potentially Significant Impact” as indicated by the checklist on the following pages.